gluwa/creditcoin/docs/dev-guide/src/architecture/client.md

 Creditcoin uses Nominated Proof of Stake (NPoS), a variation of the Proof of Stake (PoS) consensus algorithm.
 NPoS introduces a nominator-validator model where nominators can select and back validators.
 Nominators delegate their stake to validators, and in return, they can receive a portion of the validator's rewards.
 This system allows token holders, who may not have enough stake or technical expertise to become a validator, to nonetheless participate in the network and earn rewards by supporting trusted validators instead.
 Thereby, it promotes a more inclusive and secure network, as the nomination process enables a broader set of token holders to participate in consensus and governance than under a traditional PoS model.

-Read more about the NPoS system in the [Creditcoin Docs](https://docs.creditcoin.org/staking).
+Read more about the Nominated Proof of Stake system in the [Creditcoin Docs](https://docs.creditcoin.org/staking).